charlynebuerki/data-visualization-project-2021-cam/README.md

 In addition to this, archived data going back to January 2020 is available for some of the datasets.

+We focused on exploring Listings, Calendars and Reviews.

 ### Problematic

 > Frame the general topic of your visualization and the main axis that you want to develop.